-Everyone knows what’s at stake, not least the 260 million out of school children before the pandemic, and the tens of millions more who may never return after, the families who support them, and the teachers who teach them.
+Everyone knows what’s at stake, not least the 260 million out of school children before the pandemic, and the tens of millions more who may never return after[i] at risk of never returning to school following the pandemic, the families who support them, and the teachers who teach them.
 Education is now in an unprecedented crisis, and only by ambitious global leadership will it be resolved.

 As we head into the June Pre-Summit meeting, we will hear for the first time from leaders about what they hope to deliver as part of this global moment.
 It is imperative that all leaders on education set out a bold and ambitious agenda for children’s futures.

 Save the Children has high expectations for the Summit and the ongoing preparatory meetings and believes that there needs to be concrete action on the following five areas in order to be a success:

 1. Inclusivity and child participation must be at the heart of the summit

 First and foremost, we will only be successful in transforming education if the process is an inclusive one.
 Children know how valuable their education is and the difference a quality, safe and inclusive one can make to their futures.
 As leaders sit together to decide which actions must be prioritised, it’s more important than ever to put children and teacher’s perspectives and demands at the heart of those decisions by ensuring they are part of robust and meaningful national and global conversations.